 - All children are given one hour of computer time per day.
 Additional time for homework use may be given by librarians if no one is waiting for a computer.

 - There is a black and white printer available for children to use in the Children's Room.
-Printing costs are 15 cents per page for black and white, 40 cents per page for color.
+Printing costs are 15¢ per page for black and white, 40¢ per page for color.

 - The computers in the Children's Room do not have speakers.
 Regular headphones may be used for sound on these computers.
 Children may bring their own or purchase a set of earbuds at the desk for $1.50.

 The Internet and the Web are a vast network of interconnected links.
 Following links can lead in unexpected directions.
-In accordance with the library's Internet Use Policy, it is the responsibility of each child's parent or legal guardian to monitor their Internet use.
+In accordance with the library's Statement on Children and the Internet , it is the responsibility of each child's parent or legal guardian to monitor their Internet use.